dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/simplified-barcode-reader-settings.md

 ### grayscaleTransformationModes

-Set the grayscale transformation mode with an array of [`EnumGrayscaleTransformationMode`]({{ site.dcv_enumerations }}barcode-reader/grayscale-transformation-mode.html?src=android&&lang=android).
-It controls whether to decode the inverted barcodes.
+Sets which grayscale transformation mode(s) the library will employ when reading barcodes.
+This parameter controls the library's ability to read inverted barcodes.
+The array consists of [GrayscaleTransformationMode]({{site.dcv_enumerations}}core/grayscale-transformation-mode.html?lang=android) items.

 ```java
 EnumGrayscaleTransformationMode[] grayscaleTransformationModes;